ErpNetDocs/tech/concepts/multi-language.md

 Automatic transliteration occurs when the system needs to display some a multi-language string in some language, but that specific language translation is not saved in the database.

-For example, suppose one employee works in a branch office in England and enters "Toothpaste" as a product name.
-The database saves only the English language version.
-Then another employee in a Germany branch requests to see the definition of the product.
-The system would automatically transliterate the string and display it as "Zahnpasta".
+For example, suppose one employee works in a branch office in Bulgaria and enters "Иван" as a person first name.
+The database saves only the Bulgarian language version.
+Then another employee in a US branch requests to see the first name of the same person.
+The system would automatically transliterate the string and display it as "Ivan".

 ## Translation